honeytrap/honeytrap-docs/docs/setup/agent/landing.md

 ## Compiling

-If you want to compile the Honeytrap Agent from source, a step-by-step guide can be found [here](/docs/setup/agent/install-go/).
+If you want to compile the HoneyTrap Agent from source, a step-by-step guide can be found [here](/docs/setup/agent/install-go/).

 {% endcapture %}